• ABOUT

 ABOUT

+Scottish PEN is the Scottish branch of PEN International campaigning for freedom of expression, oppressed writers, and marginalised linguistic groups.
 Scottish PEN is a registered Scottish Charity with the charity number SC008772.
 Scottish PEN is a SCIO (Scottish Charitable Incorporated Organisation).

 CONTACT